Most American Indian tribes opt out of federal death penalty | New Country 923

 Tribes also don’t have a say over the death penalty when certain federal crimes like carjacking or kidnapping resulting in death, or killing a federal officer occurs on reservation land.
 Those carry a possible death sentence no matter where they happen.

 That’s how Lezmond Mitchell, a Navajo man, became the only American Indian now on federal death row.
-He was convicted in a 2001 case of killing a fellow Navajo tribal member and her 9-year-old granddaughter who were driving to see a medicine man.
+He was convicted in a 2001 case of killing a fellow tribal member and her 9-year-old granddaughter.
 Their beheaded, mutilated bodies were found in a shallow grave on the reservation.
 Mitchell stole the woman’s car and later robbed a trading post in Red Valley, Arizona.

 The Navajo Nation government objected to the death penalty on the murder charges.
 It had no choice on the charge of carjacking resulting in death.